homemadearcade/zero/todo/2_FORLAUNCH_FEATURES.md

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also

-PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A CLASS Explode on Destroy Tag
+PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A ENTITY_MODEL Explode on Destroy Tag

 PUSH UI STATE ( Envelope Icon )